 The relationship of each artwork with its specific topographical location is a crucial feature of the artland, that is, art within the landscape.

 The garden is a garden of discovery – an earthwork here, a copse of cradled rocks there, the entrance to a fathomless burrow right before your feet.
 They provide a map but no set routes.
 There are pathways, in places, but no path.
 There is also a café, that the centre of Kirknewton lacks at present.
 Come and discover, contemplate and delight.

 PLACES TO WALK AND CYCLE – includes downloadable maps

-£100,000 has been spent on upgrading the Kirknewton Park over the last few years and there is a small community woodland that is hopefully going to be the start of a multi path route for walkers and cyclists from the village to Selm Muir woodland.
+£100,000 has been spent on upgrading the Kirknewton Park over the last few years (including a new flying fox) and there is a small community woodland with a small sensory garden.
+There is a multi path route for walkers from the village up Leyden Road to Selm Muir woodland and on to West Linton by following the Friends of the Pentlands waymarkings.
 Selm Muir Wood is a beautiful woodland with lots of wildlife to enjoy.
 You can also visit Camilty Wood on the Lang Whang too and Harperigg Nature Reserve

 Mature Scots pine woods surround the younger spruce areas.
 Rowan, birch and willow are scattered throughout and an old beech hedge hints at the age of the wood.